JasonSteving99/claro-lang/mdbook-docs/src/common_programming_concepts/var_reassignment.md

 # Variable Reassignment

-By definition, the value represented by a variable may vary, or change, over time throughut the program:
+By definition, the value represented by a variable may vary, or change, over time throughout the program:

 ```
 var s: string = "Hello";